How to Qualify for Social Security Disability Benefits

 If you do not qualify for SSDI because you have not worked 5 out of the last 10 years, you may still qualify to receive disability benefits through Supplemental Security Income.
 This program is available for disabled individuals who haven’t worked enough years or recently enough to qualify for SSDI.
 This program also pays benefits to disabled children and reviews your household income, resources, and assets.
 Still not sure if you qualify for either SSDI or SSI?
 Get a free, no-obligation benefits evaluation on this website with a local disability advocate near you.

-To help you determine how to qualify for Social Security disability benefits, we created an easy to follow infographic with the 5-step determination process.
-Click here to view.
+To help you determine how to qualify for Social Security disability benefits, we created an easy to follow infographic with the 5-step determination process:

 Improve Your Chances of Approval

 Those who qualify for legal assistance through this website usually get at least $13,800 in back pay and monthly benefits.
+Even better, you’re nearly 3x as likely to file a successful disability claim while working with an attorney.
 People who apply without a Social Security lawyer usually must appeal 2-3 times to win benefits years later.
-If the SSA won’t approve your benefits, then the lawyer helping you gets $0.
+If the SSA won’t approve your claim, then the lawyer helping you gets $0.
 But if your case does win, then you’ll only pay one small fee.

 Ready to see if you may qualify?
 Click the button below to start your free online benefits evaluation now: